Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Introduction

-Before experimenting with our embedding losses, we train a probe for the representations from each layer inside the LLM (of the MLLM, LLaVA-1.5~\cite{liu2023improvedllava}, in our case) to analyze their quality against the target visual features.
-We choose features from visual encoders trained for three tasks as targets: image segmentation~\cite{jain2023oneformer, sam, semask, ravi2024sam2, zhu2024towards}, depth estimation~\cite{depth_anything_v1, depth_anything_v2} and image generation~\cite{ldm, unclip}, owing to their well-studied, fundamental nature and the first two being seminal perception abilities~\cite{he2017maskrcnn, eigen2014depth}.
-Specifically, we train the probes for each task to predict the corresponding target encoder's output.
-We find that the probing performance gradually improves with more data, indicating that the LLM enhances its visual understanding ability and, consequently, downstream performance, proving the effectiveness of our probing setup, as shown in \cref{fig:intro}a.
-Moreover, we establish that the middle LLM layers are optimal for embedding visual information inside the LLM based on the layer-wise trend for the probes' performance.
-We provide more details about our probing setup in \cref{sec:probe}.
+We first conduct extensive experiments to establish a relationship between the (M)LLM's visual representation quality and its downstream VQA performance.
+To that end, we train a probe at each layer inside the LLM (of the MLLM, LLaVA-1.5~\cite{liu2023improvedllava}, in our case due to its wide usage in the academic community) to analyze their quality against expert visual features.
+We choose features from visual encoders trained for three tasks as targets: image segmentation~\cite{jain2023oneformer, sam}, depth estimation~\cite{depth_anything_v1, depth_anything_v2}, and image generation~\cite{ldm, unclip}, owing to their well-studied, fundamental nature and the first two being seminal perception abilities~\cite{he2017maskrcnn, eigen2014depth}.
+Based on our choice of target features, we refer to benchmarks~\cite{tong2024cambrian1} evaluating the depth and spatial reasoning ability as our target tasks, i.e., we aim to improve the model at visual perception without harming its general reasoning abilities.
+We find that the LLM representations also improve with more data, indicating enhanced visual perception ability and downstream performance, proving the effectiveness of our probing setup (\cref{fig:intro}).